FAUA4079/LogRisk/README.md

 Description:
-LogSentinel is a command-line tool designed for Security Governance, Risk Management, and Compliance (GRC) purposes.
-It analyzes operating system log files to identify potential security risks based on predefined rules.
-The tool automatically detects suspicious activities, assigns risk levels, and provides detailed remediation recommendations to mitigate threats.
-LogSentinel generates both human-readable reports and machine-readable JSON outputs, allowing security analysts to quickly review and act on findings.
-With features like configurable risk rules, verbose scanning, and persistence of past scans, LogSentinel streamlines log-based risk analysis and supports proactive cybersecurity management.
+LogRisk Analyzer is a command-line tool designed for Security Governance, Risk Management, and Compliance (GRC) purposes.
+It enables IT administrators, security analysts, and compliance teams to automatically scan and analyze log files from Linux and Windows systems to identify potential security and operational risks.

+The tool supports:

+Linux log analysis: Monitors authentication events, sudo commands, cron jobs, kernel messages, and system errors.

+Windows log analysis: Supports Application, System, and Security logs to detect crashes, hangs, failed updates, unauthorized changes, and security alerts.

 Key Features:

-Scan OS log files for declared risk patterns.
+Customizable risk rules stored in JSON files for each log type.

-Predict risk levels (Low, Medium, High) based on matched events.
+Automatic risk assessment, assigning severity levels based on detected events.

-Generate detailed remediation steps for detected risks.

-Produce human-readable reports and JSON reports for integration.

-Configurable rules via JSON for flexible risk definitions.

-Verbose mode for step-by-step analysis feedback.

-Persisted scan data for quick re-analysis without rescanning logs.

-Use Case:
-Ideal for system administrators, security analysts, and compliance officers to monitor system logs, detect suspicious behavior, and maintain regulatory compliance with minimal effort.
+Detailed mitigation suggestions for each detected risk.

+Organized output: Results are saved in separate folders for Linux, Windows Application, Windows System, and Windows Security logs.

+Command-line interface for quick scanning using intuitive commands like:

+Linux: --linux

+Windows Security: --w-security

+Windows System: --w-system

+Windows Application: --w-application

+Benefits:

+Streamlines risk detection and reporting from log data.

+Helps maintain compliance standards by monitoring critical system events.

+Provides actionable recommendations to reduce operational and security risks.